boazreicher/mosaic-plot/docs/docs/data.md

 ## Requirements

-The Mosaic Plot panel expects <i>time series</i> data frames, meaning each series must contain at least on field with `time` type (if multiple such fields exist, the first one will be used)
+The Mosaic Plot panel expects <i>time series</i> data frames, meaning each series must contain at least one field with `time` type (if multiple such fields exist, the first one will be used)

 Two data formats are supported:
 ### 1. Regular Data Format